Aquaponics Library

 Date: Fri, 15 Jan 1999

-adding it to the bin.
-Be careful about using unshredded paper or
+overnight before adding it to the bin.
+Be careful about using unshredded paper

-cardboard as it will mat down and become anaerobic.
-An excellent
+or cardboard as it will mat down and become anaerobic.
+An excellent source of

 Gordon